awsdocs/aws-iot-events-developer-guide/doc_source/create-alarm-model-console.md

    1.
       + For **Sender**, choose the email address that sends notifications\.
       + Choose **Add sender** to add more email addresses to your sender list\.
-If you use the AWS IoT Events managed Lambda function, you must verify the sender email address in Amazon SES\.
-For more information, see [Using the AWS IoT Events managed Lambda function](use-alarm-notifications.md)\.
+If you use the Lambda function provided by AWS IoT Events, you must verify the sender email address in Amazon SES\.
+For more information, see [Using the Lambda function provided by AWS IoT Events](use-alarm-notifications.md)\.

    1. You can add up to 10 notifications\.
 For **Notification 1**, do the following:
       + For **Recipient**, choose the recipient\.